HanoverStatsLabs/resources/index.md

 **New users**: We recommend printing out the [Basic Cheatsheet](cheatSheet.md) and working through the first few [labs](labs.md).

+MoRsels
+  ~ [MoRsels](morsels.md) are little tidbits of information about individual aspects of using R and R-studio.
+Use them as quick references for how to do things.

 Labs
   ~ [Our labs](labs.md) are a great place to start.
 They gradually introduce you to the various features of R and RStudio.
 These are the labs we use in our Applied Statistics courses.